About arc42

 Usage

-A game ends and the result is saved to MariaDB.
+A game ends and the result is saved to the database.

 The result is persisted and appears in the user’s history.

-99% of save operations without losing the result (quality goal 4); on failure, an explicit error is returned and no match is “confirmed” as saved when it was not.
+99% of save operations succeed (quality goal 4); on failure, an explicit error is returned and no match is falsely confirmed as saved.

 Usage